 NLP software can facilitate tasks that normally require a significant time investment to read and understand text.
 We us this technology in the audit to capture data, extract concepts and identify relationships from unstructured text documents (such as bank confirmations, contracts, etc.).

-Blockchain can help CFOs streamline processes, enhance transparency and create new ways of working with partners and customers.
+Blockchain technology and smart contracts can help CFOs streamline processes, enhance transparency and create new ways of working with partners and customers.
 When combined with AI, the internet of things (IoT) and intelligent automation, blockchain can play a central role in moving the finance function towards the future they envision − one in which routine tasks are completed without a second thought, giving the finance workforce time to focus on strategy and operations.